pjhartzell/cloud-coreg/README.md

     - <bucket_prefix>-foundation
     - <bucket_prefix>-registered

 2. Run `cdk deploy --outputs-file cdk-outputs.json`.

-The physical names of the buckets and the API URL will be output to the terminal and saved to the `cdk-outputs.json` file.
-Note that you must append `coregister` to the API URL when making a coregister API call.
+    - The physical names of the buckets and the API URL will be output to the terminal and saved to the `cdk-outputs.json` file.
+    - Note that you must append `coregister` to the API URL when making a coregister API call.

 ## Running

 There are two ways to kick off a `cloud-coreg` run:

-1. **Simple:** Copy an AoI file to the trigger bucket
+1. **Simple:** Copy an AoI file to the trigger bucket.

     Copy an AoI file to the `<bucket_prefix>-aoi-trigger` bucket.
 This will pull foundation data from the [Planetary Computer](https://planetarycomputer.microsoft.com/)'s USGS 3DEP digital surface model holdings and run CODEM with all [parameters](https://github.com/NCALM-UH/CODEM/blob/main/docs/configuration.md) set to their defaults.